OpenAT/online/addons-own/fso_rest_api/sphinx_doc/models/models_overview.rst

 :ref:`products`

-``product.template`` represents products, and ``product.product`` represents variant of that product.
+``product.template`` represents both donation products or physical products. ``product.product`` represents a variant of that product.

-Most products (especially donations), are simply a template with an empty product variant.
+By default, products (especially donation products), have only one variant, which is automatically created, when creating the ``product.template``.

-Multiple variants are currently not supported.
+.. warning:: Multiple variants are currently not supported.

 Sale orders & Donations
 --------------------------------------------------------------